xiaolai/the-self-cultivation-of-leeks/The-Self-Cultivation-of-Leeks-en.md

 **So, this is not at all a “zero-sum game”!**

 In fact, in the tail end of a bull market, people buy at a price that is fattened by hormones, no matter who they are.
-In the tail end of a bear market, people by at a starved price, no matter who they are..
+In the tail end of a bear market, people buy at a starved price, no matter who they are...

 In an open market, no one can point a gun at you and force you to trade, everyone trades by their own will… Then why are people overjoyed when they willingly buy, but later on start to utter cries of anguish?
 We need an explanation.
 Yes, we all need to give ourselves a clear explanation, to explain the awkward situations we find ourselves in.